Noaman-Akram/Noaman-Akram/README.md

 - 👋 Hi, I’m @Noaman-Akram
-- 👀 I’m interested in Data Science, Web Development
+- 👀 I’m interested in Web Development
-- 📫 How to reach me noaman.akram@pm.me
+- 📫 How to reach me contact@noemanakram.com

 <!---